Azure/osdu-developer/README.md

 azd provision
 ```

+4. Post Provisioning Configuration:

-Once the environment has been provisioned retrieve the ingress url `https://<your_ingress>/auth/` and obtain an authorization code to use in getting a refresh token to be used when calling APIs.
+    Once the environment has been provisioned, retrieve the ingress URL `https://<your_ingress>/auth/` and obtain an authorization code to use in getting a refresh token for calling APIs.

 ```bash
 # Open URL in Browser